 Production has expanded since: the model is still made in Argentina (only the Cargo 1722 between 1999 and 2000) and Venezuelan (also known as the Ford Trader) Ford subsidiaries, Turkey's Ford Otosan, and India's Ashok Leyland (as the eComet and as the Stallion).

 In late 1985, for the 1986 model year, Ford introduced the Cargo as part of its United States commercial truck range.
 Intended to replace the long-running C-Series cabover (largely unchanged since 1957) the Cargo was gradually phased in alongside its predecessor, slotted below the larger CL-9000 semitractor.
-For the first time, a commercial Ford truck sold in the United States was assembled outside of Louisville, Kentucky, with production sourced from Brazil.
-For the 1991 model year, production was moved to the Kentucky Truck Plant in Louisville, Kentucky.
+Production of the model line was sourced from Brazil, making the Cargo the first American-market commercial Ford truck assembled outside of Louisville, Kentucky.
+Following the retirement of the C-Series, production of the American-market Cargo was relocated to the Kentucky Truck Plant in Louisville, Kentucky for 1991.

-In 2006, the Ford LCF was introduced in North America as part of a joint venture with Navistar International.
-While not a direct successor to the Ford Cargo (designed as a Class 5/6 vehicle; the Cargo was a Class 6/7 truck), the LCF was a low-COE similar in configuration to the Isuzu N-Series, Chevrolet/GMC W-Series, and Mitsubishi Fuso Canter.
-After a poor market response, the Ford LCF and its International CF/CityStar counterpart were withdrawn after 2009.
+In 2006, Ford introduced the Ford LCF as part of its Blue Diamond joint venture with Navistar International.
+Though not a direct successor to the Cargo (the LCF was a Class 5/6 vehicle, while the Cargo was a Class 6/7 truck), it also shared a low-COE configuration, competing with the Isuzu N-Series, Chevrolet/GMC W-Series, and Mitsubishi Fuso Canter.
+After a poor market response, the LCF (sold by International as the CF/CityStar) was withdrawn after 2009.
+As of current production, it remains the last COE truck marketed by Ford in North America.

 Rod Chapman won the FIA European Truck Racing Championship in 1985 and 1987 using a modified Cargo, with Gérard Cuynet doing the same in 1988.